Home Sauna Buying Guide: Types, Cost, Installation, Safety, and Best Options for 2026

 Traditional sauna

 Traditional saunas use a heater and stones to create high dry heat, with the option to add small amounts of water to the stones for a brief increase in humidity.
 This is the classic sauna experience many people picture.
-It is also the format most often studied in the long term health literature.
-If you want a side by side look at the tradeoffs, our guide to infrared vs. traditional sauna differences can help you narrow the field.
+It is also the format most often studied in long term health literature.
+If you want a side-by-side look at the tradeoffs, our guide to infrared vs. traditional sauna differences can help you narrow the field.

 Infrared sauna